dylandebaun/gemsnake-reticulations/README.md

 It creates several reticulations, whose results for pseudolikelihood and goodness of fit will be out into a results*.csv file.
 These topologies can then be compared (see Compare the Networks section).

-Note: you can also run bootstraps in SnaQ as an added support metric for your chosen topology
+Note: you can also run bootstraps in SnaQ as an added support metric for your chosen topology, some code for this is also in **SnaQ_run.jl**

 ## Run NANUQ